Doktor Jons Guide to the "Use and Application of CCTV"

 Target capture - lateral angle, inclined angle, period on screen, % target size on screen,

-© Camera Assessment has been specifically designed for use by 'untrained' CCTV system operators, rather than engineers or consultants.
+In practice, the first 'TRUSTED'© Camera Assessment has been specifically designed for use by 'untrained' CCTV system operators, rather than engineers or consultants.

-A record and display system must fulfil certain criteria in order to be considered not only fit, but also optimised for purpose (all exclusively motion triggered record systems will automatically fail the Standard, as will certain other configurations e.g. recording onto a non exclusive device such as a home PC).
-Part of the purpose of developing a standard, is to disuade inappropriate and basic 'cost cutting' techniques, which can very easily compromise a systems overall performance
+Recording and Display Assessment - A record and display system must fulfil certain criteria in order to be considered not only fit, but also optimised for purpose (all exclusively motion triggered record systems will automatically fail the Standard, as will certain other configurations e.g. recording onto a non exclusive device such as a home PC).

-Record quality - Settings, compression, record resolution,
+Record quality - Settings, compression, record resolution

 Export of data - Copy method, copy format, backup options, removable media